binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-Let's have a look to the code of my cloud function
+Let's have a look at the code of my cloud function

 ```javascript
 /**